Mintbase/minsta/README.md

 ## Updating Environment Variables

+### Running Locally

-If you make changes to your environment variables within the `.env` file, please follow these steps to ensure your project runs correctly:
+If you're running your project locally, follow these steps to update your environment variables:

 1. Save your changes in the `.env` file.
 2. Run `pnpm dev` again to apply the updated environment variables.
 3. Reload the page to reflect the changes.

+### Deployed on Vercel

+If you have deployed your project on Vercel, follow these steps to update your environment variables:

+1. Log in to your Vercel account.
+2. Navigate to the project settings for your deployed app.
+3. Update the environment variables in the Vercel dashboard.
+4. Trigger a redeployment of your app to apply the changes.

-By following these steps, you can ensure that your project operates with the latest configuration settings.
+By following these steps, you can ensure that your project uses the updated environment variables.